perlintern

 If the typeglob

-is a real typeglob, is sufficiently ordinary, and is only referenced from its package.
+gvcan be expressed more succinctly, by having something other than a real GV in its place in the stash, replace it with the optimised form.
+Basic requirements for this are thatgvis a real typeglob, is sufficiently ordinary, and is only referenced from its package.
 This function is meant to be used when a GV has been looked up in part to see what was there, causing upgrading, but based on what was found it turns out that the real GV isn't required after all.If

-is a completely empty typeglob, it is deleted from the stash.If
+gvis a completely empty typeglob, it is deleted from the stash.If

-is a typeglob containing only a sufficiently-ordinary constant sub, the typeglob is replaced with a scalar-reference placeholder that more compactly represents the same thing.- void gv_try_downgrade(GV* gv)
+gvis a typeglob containing only a sufficiently-ordinary constant sub, the typeglob is replaced with a scalar-reference placeholder that more compactly represents the same thing.- void gv_try_downgrade(GV* gv)

 Hash Manipulation Functions